suyinyin/PersonalWeb/README.md

 # PersonalWeb
-This is static website generator repo for myself
+This is static website generator repo for myself.<br />
+Author: Yinyin SU on 8th August 2020